 Caffeine is in more than coffee

-Caffeine is not only found in coffee but also in tea, soda, chocolate, and some over-the-counter medications.
-So be aware of what is in your food and the beverages that you consume.
+Caffeine is not only found in coffee but also in tea, soda, chocolate, energy drinks, and some over-the-counter medications (many migraine medicines contain caffeine).
+So, it is important to be aware of what is in your food and the beverages that you consume.

 Fact or Myth?

 You have a love affair with coffee or some other caffeinated beverage and you want to know if you need to give it up while you are pregnant.
-There are some health care providers who will encourage you to give it up altogether while others will give you an alright for limited consumption.
+There are some health care providers who will encourage you to give it up altogether while others will give you an OK for limited consumption.
+It is always best to consult your doctor before making a decision on your own.
 Learn more about caffeine intake during pregnancy.